edk2-docs/Edk2SpecDCNs/DecSpec/1.26/SingleProtocol.md

 ```[Protocols] [Protocols.IA32] [Protocols.X64] [Protocols.IPF] [Protocols.EBC]
 [Protocols.common] ```

-Format for the entries in this section is two fields with an equal “```=```” character separating the fields as shown below.
+Format for the entries in this section is two fields with an equal ï¿½```=```ï¿½ character separating the fields as shown below.
 ```ini
 >
 > \# Comment Block